Chart icon: chart user instructionsUsing our interactive charts

 Here we present preliminary drug overdose deaths based upon Washington State Department of Health quarterly data.
-These have yet to be finalized, so they will change somewhat, most likely increasing.
+These have yet to be finalized, so they will change somewhat, most likely increasing counts.
 We provide detailed discussion of data issues at the bottom of this page.

 Drug categories are based on ICD-10 codes: